 Operation is only the first step towards a brighter and better life; your life is still in your hands, and that is brilliant.

 It doesn’t have to scare you.

 History of the Nuss procedure

-Doctor Donald Nuss spent ten years with his colleagues in implementing their initial surgery for funnel chest in 1998.
+Doctor Donald Nuss spent ten years with his colleagues implementing their initial funnel chest surgery in 1998.

-The minimally invasive treatment or the Nuss procedure, with this groundbreaking discovery, primarily decreased the patient’s recovery time and the need for blood replenishment.
+With this groundbreaking discovery, the minimally invasive treatment or the Nuss procedure primarily decreased the patient’s recovery time and the need for blood replenishment.